 Quadriceps exercises help reduce knee pain, keep muscles strong and flexible, and improve function after injury.

-- Start slow.
+- Start slowly.
 These are beginning exercises.
 Ask your healthcare provider if you need to see a physical therapist for more advanced exercises.
 As you get stronger, you may be able to do more sets of each exercise or add weights.

 - Stop if you feel pain.
 It is normal to feel some discomfort at first, but you should not feel pain.
 Regular exercise will help decrease your discomfort over time.

 - Warm up before you do quadriceps exercises.
 Ride a stationary bike or walk for 5 or 10 minutes to warm your muscles.

 - Follow the exercise program recommended by your healthcare provider.
-He will tell you which exercises are best for your condition.
-He will also tell you how many repetitions to do and how often you should do the exercises.
+He or she will tell you which exercises are best for your condition.
+He or she will also tell you how many repetitions to do and how often you should do the exercises.